-- Complete an Application for Graduation by the posted semester deadline and submit to the Registrar.
+- Complete an Application for Graduation by the posted semester deadline and submit to the Enrollment Service office.

 - Complete the prescribed course requirements with a graduation grade point average of 2.0. (certain health programs may require above a 3.0 grade point average, please speak with your academic advisor).

 - If transfer credit has been accepted, receive credit from Atlanta Technical College for a minimum of 50 percent of the hours required for the course requirements.